-If you want God's forgiveness and His healing... if you want to know God... you need to find someone close to God who can solicit His help on your behalf...
+If you want God's forgiveness and His healing... if you want to know God... you need to find someone close to God, who can solicit His help on your behalf...

-And neither the Buddha, nor Muhammad, nor Moses, nor Mary, nor the saints, nor Oprah - can help you with this.
-There is one Mediator between God and man - and only one - He is "the Man Christ Jesus..."
+And neither the Buddha, nor Muhammad, nor Moses, nor Mary, nor the saints, nor Oprah - can help you with this task.
+There is one Mediator between God and man - only one - He is 1 Timothy 2:5 "the Man Christ Jesus..."

-And here's why Christ Jesus can broker salvation - because He "gave Himself a ransom for all..."

-He came as a man to die in the place of all men.
+And here's why Christ Jesus can broker salvation, because He 2:6 "gave Himself a ransom for all..."
+God the Son came as a man to die in the place of all men.

-Jesus died not as a criminal, or a victim, or a political pawn - but as a "ransom."
-His sinless blood was the price required for our sinful life.
+Jesus died not as a criminal, or victim, or a political pawn - but as a 2:6 "ransom."
+His sinless blood was the price required for our freedom.
 The Man Christ Jesus is the ransom God paid for all the sins, of all mankind.

-One of the five points of the theological system known as Calvinism is "limited atonement" - that Jesus died for a select few.
-But Paul denies that theory.

-He tells us Jesus "gave Himself a ransom for all!"

-Sadly, in the end, not everyone will be saved - but if they're not - they won't be able to blame God!
-Verse 4 tells us God "desires all men to be saved."
+One of the five cardinal points of the theological system known as Calvinism is "limited atonement."
+Jesus died for a select few.
+Yet Paul denies this theory.
+He tells us Jesus 2:6 "gave Himself a ransom FOR ALL!"
+Sadly, in the end not everyone will be saved, but if they're not they won't be able to blame God!
+Verse 4 tells us, God 2:4 "desires all men to be saved."
 The blood of Jesus Christ was shed for all men in all times.

 And now Paul points to Jesus.
-Paul had been a Pharisee in love with the rules of Judaism, but he gave up religion when he realized Jesus "gave Himself a ransom to be testified in due time, for which I was appointed a preacher and an apostle - I am speaking the truth in Christ and not lying..."
+Paul had been a Pharisee in love with the rules of Judaism, but he gave up religion when he realized Jesus 2:6 "gave Himself a ransom to be testified in due time, 2:7 for which I was appointed a preacher and an apostle - I am speaking the truth in Christ and not lying..."
 It's amazing, that Paul was now preaching the faith he once persecuted.

-And he adds to his resume "a teacher of the Gentiles in faith and truth."
-As a Jewish rabbi, Paul hated Gentiles, but Jesus had won his heart with love, and now directed Paul's focus to the people he once hated.
-Paul has been talking about "all men," but "all men" come in two varieties - male and female.
-And now in the last half of Chapter 2, Paul is going to instruct both men and women regarding the specific roles each should play in church life.
+And he adds to his resume 2:7 "a teacher of the Gentiles in faith and truth."
+As a Jewish rabbi Paul hated Gentiles, but Jesus had won his heart with love, and now directed Paul's focus to the people he once hated.

+Paul has been talking about 2:4 "all men," but 2:4 "all men" come in two varieties - male and female.
+And now in the last half of Chapter 2 Paul is going to instruct both men and women regarding the specific roles each should play in church life.
 Our gender matters to God.

-He begins in verse 8, "I desire therefore that the men pray everywhere..."
+He begins in verse 8, 2:8 "I desire therefore that the men pray everywhere..."
 I'm sure Paul wants women to pray, but here he makes special mention of the men.
 Men are called to lead, and good leaders pray.

-Men should pray, "lifting up holy hands, without wrath and doubting..."
+Men should pray, 2:8 "lifting up holy hands, without wrath and doubting..."
 Stick a gun in my face, and what happens to my hands?
 They shoot straight up!
 I surrender!...
-This is the attitude that men should possess total surrender to the will and direction of God.
-If men want to lead they need to bow to God.
+This is the attitude that men should possess - total surrender to the will and direction of God.
+If men want to lead they first need to bow to God.

-Verse 9 is a word to women, "In like manner also, that the women adorn themselves in modest apparel, with propriety and moderation, not with braided hair or gold or pearls or costly clothing, but, which is proper for women professing godliness, with good works."
+Verse 9 is a word to women, 2:9 "In like manner also, that the women adorn themselves in modest apparel, with propriety and moderation, not with braided hair or gold or pearls or costly clothing, 2:10 but, which is proper for women professing godliness, with good works."